makrischaralampos/inspirational-homepage/README.md

 ## Contributing

 Feel free to fork the repository and submit pull requests.
-Contribuitions are welcome!
+Contributions are welcome!

 ## License